zc277584121/milvus-docs/site/en/userGuide/schema/analyzer/analyzer-overview.md

 ```

-Milvus offers the following built-in analyzers, each designed for specific text processing needs:​
+Milvus offers the following built-in analyzers, each of which can be used directly by specifying their name as the `type` parameter:​

 - `standard`: Suitable for general-purpose text processing, applying standard tokenization and lowercase filtering.​